Firefox is replacing Racist ‘Master’ Password w/ ‘Primary’ Password

 Due to racism problems, Google has replaced whitelist and blacklist words in Chrome code with allowlist and blocklist.
-Github too announced it will rename Master/slave to neutral terms, now Mozilla has joined them.
-The organization has gone ahead and deprecated the Master Password in Firefox and replaced it with the Primary Password.
+Github too announced it will rename Master/slave to neutral terms, now Mozilla is joining them.
+The organization has gone ahead and deprecated the Master Password in the next Firefox version and replaced it with the Primary Password.

 Primary Password in Firefox